csgillespie/efficientR/README.md

 ## Efficient R programming by Colin Gillespie and Robin Lovelace
 [![Build Status](https://travis-ci.org/csgillespie/efficientR.png?branch=master)](https://travis-ci.org/csgillespie/efficientR)

-This book has been written in **Markdown** and was built with the bookdown package.
-It will eventually be published by O'Reilly.
-The html version is also [available](https://csgillespie.github.io/efficientR/).
+The text and code for the forthcoming O'Reilly book: [Efficient R programming]((https://csgillespie.github.io/efficientR/).

-Pull requests are welcome.
+Pull requests and general comments are welcome.

+### Building this book

 To build this book on your own system, you will need to install the following packages.

 ```
-pkgs = c(
+pkgs = c("dplyr", "readxl",
-  "numbers", "dplyr", "readxl",
   "readr", "grid", "png",
   "rbenchmark", "microbenchmark",
   "fortunes", "pryr", "ggplot2")